 \section{Abstract}

-The Gamma-Ray Transient Monitor (GTM) is an all-sky monitor onboard the Distant Retrograde Orbit-A (DRO-A) satellite, with the scientific objective of detecting gamma-ray bursts in the energy range of 20 keV to 1 MeV.
-The GTM is equipped with five Gamma-Ray Transient Probes (GTPs), utilizing silicon photomultiplier (SiPM) arrays coupled with NaI(Tl) scintillators for signal readout.
-To test the performance of the GTP in detecting electrons, we independently developed a continuous-energy-tunable, low-current, quasi-single-electron accelerator, and used this facility for ground-based electron calibration of the GTP.
-This paper provides a detailed description of the operational principles of the unique electron accelerator and comprehensively presents the process and results of electron calibration for the GTP.
-The calibration results indicate that the dead time for normal signals is less than 4 $\mu$s, while for overflow signals, it is approximately 70 $\mu$s, consistent with the design specifications.
-The GTP's time-recording capability is working correctly, accurately recording overflow events.
-The GTP responds normally to electrons in the 0.4-1.4 MeV energy range.
-The ground-based electron calibration validates the design of the GTP and enhances the probe's mass model, laying the foundation for payload development, in-orbit observation strategies, and scientific data analysis.
+Gamma-Ray Transient Monitor (GTM) is an all-sky monitor onboard the Distant Retrograde Orbit-A (DRO-A) satellite, with the scientific objective of detecting gamma-ray bursts in the energy range of 20 keV to 1 MeV.
+GTM is equipped with five Gamma-Ray Transient Probes (GTPs), utilizing NaI(Tl) scintillators coupled with silicon photomultiplier (SiPM) arrays for signal readout.
+To test the performance of the GTP in detecting electrons, we used the IHEP Electron-Beam Facility (a continuous-energy-tunable, low-current, quasi-single-electron accelerator) for ground-based electron tests of the GTP.
+This paper provides a detailed description of the operating principles of the electron accelerator and presents the process and results of the GTP electron-beam tests.
+The test results show that the GTP has a dead time of less than 4 $\mu$s for normal signals and approximately 70 $\mu$s for overflow signals, consistent with the design specifications.
+The time-recording capability of the GTP was tested and found to be normal, with accurate recording of overflow events.
+The GTP's response to electrons in the 0.4-1.4 MeV range is also normal.
+Additionally, we used Geant4 to simulate the GTP's energy response and performed a comparative analysis of the simulation and experimental results.
+The performance tests and ground-based electron calibration validated the design of the GTP and enhanced the GTP's mass model, laying the foundation for payload development, in-orbit observation strategies, and scientific data analysis.